 | Annual filter cost | $53-$80/year |

-Filter costs are comparable to the Levoit Core 300.
-The 6-8 month replacement interval is shorter than the 12-month cycle on the Alen BreatheSmart 45i, so you will be buying filters more frequently.
+Filter costs are comparable to the Levoit Core 300 and slightly less than the Coway Mighty.
+The 6-8 month replacement interval is shorter than the 12-month cycle on the Alen BreatheSmart 25i, so you will be buying filters more frequently.

 Who Should Buy This

-The Hathaspace HSP001 is a reasonable choice for:
+The Hathaspace HSP001 is a strong choice for:

 It is NOT the best choice for: